MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 The easiest way to get started building a Win32 holographic project is to adapt the <a href="https://github.com/Microsoft/Windows-classic-samples/tree/master/Samples/BasicHologram" target="_blank">*BasicHologram* Win32 sample</a>.

 This Win32 sample uses <a href="https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/" target="_blank">C++/WinRT</a>, a C++17 language projection of the Windows Runtime APIs that supports any standards-compliant C++17 compiler.
 The project shows how to create a world-locked cube that's placed two meters from the user.
-The user can press a button on the controller, to place the cube in a different position that's specified by the user's [gaze](gaze.md).
+The user can press a button on the controller to place the cube in a different position that's specified by the user's [gaze](gaze.md).
 You can modify this project to create any mixed reality app.

 ### Win32 app entry point